Articles of Incorporation and Rules

 (Representative Director)

-Article 28 The Board of Directors must select a director (hereinafter referred to as the "Representative Director") to represent this Association from among the directors.
+Article 28 The Board of Directors shall select a director from among the directors to represent this association (hereinafter referred to as the "Representative Director").

 2. The Representative Director shall have the authority to take all judicial and extrajudicial actions relating to the business of this Association